 They make two lines of stamped knives, Gourmet and Pro, that are laser cut out of a large sheet of steel.
-They also make five lines of forged knives which go through a 40-step process in which they are heat-molded from a single piece of high-carbon stainless steel.
+They also make five lines of forged knives that go through a 40-step process in which they are heat-molded from a single piece of high-carbon stainless steel.

 In this article, we are focusing on Wusthof forged knife lines because they are higher-quality and more comparable to Shun knives.

 If you are interested in learning more about the differences between forged and stamped knives, check out our article comparing Wusthof’s top forged line vs. their top stamped line.

-Wusthof knives are special because of the high-quality materials, designs, and manufacturing processes—all of which they’ve perfected over the course of 200 plus years.
+Wusthof knives are unique because of the high-quality materials, designs, and manufacturing processes—all of which they’ve perfected over 200 plus years.

 All Wusthof blades are made from high-carbon rust-resistant steel with alloys and elements added to improve hardness, durability, and resist corrosion.

-The material of their handles differ by product line but most are made from a synthetic material called Polyoxymethylene which has a tight molecular structure and is resistant to fading.
+The material of their handles differs by product line, but most are made from a synthetic material called Polyoxymethylene, which has a tight molecular structure and is resistant to fading.